Select a language:

 Poison Control

-There are a lot things in your home that could be poisonous for your child.
-Some of these things are medicines, cleaning products, alcohol, and antifreeze.
-Children are more at risk for poisoning because they like to put things in their mouths.
-It is important to keep dangerous things out of reach of children.
+Many things in your home could be poisonous for your child, including medicines, cleaning products, alcohol, and antifreeze.
+Children are more at risk for poisoning because they frequently put things in their mouths.
+It is important to keep dangerous items out of reach of children.
 Read recommendations from the American Academy of Pediatrics (AAP) on how to protect your child from poisoning.
 If you think your child has been exposed to a poison, call 9-1-1 or California Poison Control at 1-800-222-1222.

 Drinking Water

-Children drink more water for their size than adults.
-Drinking water in the United States is very safe because of our laws.
-Sometimes, there can be problems when there are violations in the laws.
-View recommendations from the American Academy of Pediatrics (AAP) on how to make sure drinking water is safe for you and your family.
+Children need to drink more water for their size than adults.
+United States drinking water is very safe because of our environmental laws.
+View recommendations from the American Academy of Pediatrics (AAP) on how to make sure your drinking water is safe for you and your family.

 Sun Safety